leoleepsyche/stereotype_in_baidu_google/README.md

 This comprehensive analysis aims to shed light on how sentiments are portrayed in autocomplete suggestions and whether there are noticeable differences in the approaches of Baidu and Google.

 ---

-The repository includes code, data, and detailed documentation of the methodologies and findings.
-This analysis is crucial for understanding the nuances of search engine behavior and their potential impact on user perception and decision-making.